 Take this medicine exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

 This medicine comes with a patient information leaflet.
 Read and follow these instructions carefully.
 Read it again each time you refill your prescription in case there is new information.
-You should talk to your doctor if you have any questions.
+Talk to your doctor if you have any questions.

 Take this medicine with food.

 Do not change the dose or stop using this medicine without checking first with your doctor.
 When your supply of this medicine is running low, contact your doctor or pharmacist ahead of time.
 Do not allow yourself to run out of this medicine.

 If you are also taking an antacid containing aluminum or magnesium, take it at least 2 hours before or after cobicistat with atazanavir.
 Ask your doctor or pharmacist before taking any other medicines for your stomach or heartburn.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.